 - Portfolio demonstrating creative expression (can be written or graphical)

-- Graduate Record Exam (GRE)
+- Graduate Record Exam (GRE); recommended but not required

 - Writing sample: professional publication or a multi-page essay on environmental or community design